JetBrains/teamcity-documentation/topics/jacoco.md

 JaCoCo is available for the following build runners: [Ant](ant.md), [IntelliJ IDEA Project](intellij-idea-project.md), [Gradle](gradle.md), and [Maven](maven.md).

-TeamCity is bundled with the following versions of JaCoCo: 0.7.5 (default), 0.8.2, and 0.8.4.

 <tip>

 To ensure the coverage data is collected properly, make sure your tests run in (one or more) separate JVMs.